MessageComposer Middleware

 Text Composition Middleware

-TextComposer state changes based on text change or suggestion selection are processed via middleware execution.
-The responsible executor is available as TextComposer.middlewareExecutor.
+TextComposer state changes (text change or suggestion selection) are processed via middleware.
+The executor is TextComposer.middlewareExecutor.

 The executor registers the default middleware with the following middleware factories: